Skip to site content

 The objectives for the inaugural cohort included:

-As the collaborative efforts within the cohort unfolded and insights were exchanged, several noteworthy challenges surfaced, resulting from a combination of internal and external factors.
+As the cohort collaborated and exchanged insights, several noteworthy challenges surfaced due to a combination of internal and external factors.

 Firstly, the scale of the challenge payers face in implementing payer-to-payer connections has proven to be more substantial than initially anticipated.
 The need for internal resources and technical expertise is higher than expected, making it difficult to secure the right resources for implementation.
-For example, a significant amount of networking and connectivity work needs to be completed in establishing a connection from one payer to another.
+For example, establishing a connection between payers requires completing a significant amount of networking and connectivity work.
 However, simply repeating that process to create a connection to an additional payer isn’t always sufficient and does not create the economies of scale that many hoped for.
 Instead, the repetitive processes prove to be extremely time-consuming.
 Availity is attempting to tackle this problem and make connecting to multiple payers easier by creating a one-to-many network with its Connectivity Hub.

 Another challenge is the limitations of existing vendor solutions in addressing connectivity challenges.
 Many vendors focused on providing the internal APIs that a payer would use to respond to a payer-to-payer request.
 However, this is just one small part of the work that needs to be completed to establish payer-to-payer connectivity.
 This poses a hurdle for payers who have invested in prior mandates such as Patient Access, where having the API available met the requirements from CMS and are now faced with the need to implement actual payer-to-payer connections with other health plans, without leveraging their previous investments.